donderom/donderom.github.io/content/posts/adaptive-reranker-weight.md

 #  0.41810846856511075]
 ```

-Now given two sets of scores per document, what is the total score?
-Calculating the average would be one of the simplest approaches that could work.
+Now, given two sets of scores per document, what is the total score?
+Calculating the average is one of the simplest approaches that could work.

 ```py
 total_scores = [(s + r) / 2 for s, r in zip(scores, reranked)]